 - 1 This Fee Scheme has been prepared by the Wales Audit Office under section 24 of the Public Audit (Wales) Act 2013 (the Act) (Appendix 1).
-The Fee Scheme, following approval by the National Assembly's Finance Committee, provides the basis on which the Wales Audit Office charges fees. - 2 The Wales Audit Office Estimate (for 2017-18), considered by the Finance Committee in November 2016, included a draft Fee Scheme in full.
-This approach reflects the Wales Audit Office Board's determination to further enhance transparency and to demonstrate the direct relationship between our cost base and its resultant impact on fee rates. - 3 The Board has listened carefully to stakeholder feedback in relation to our cost-efficiency agenda and the fee rates we set.
-In seeking the National Assembly's support for our Estimate for 2017-18, we proposed in the Estimate: - A third-year freeze of fee rates and fee scales in cash terms, which feedback told us would be welcomed.
-In real terms this represents a reduction of four per cent since those rates were set in 2014-15. - To meet cost pressures in relation to staff pay, inflation and other costs through internal savings and efficiencies so as not to affect fees. - To continue in line with previous National Assembly agreement to fund National Fraud Initiative (NFI) work from our charge on the Welsh Consolidated Fund rather than through fees charged to participating bodies.
-Feedback told us that audited bodies welcome this approach. - To continue to finance development work associated with the Wellbeing of Future Generations Act 2015 from a charge on the Welsh Consolidated Fund rather than through fees charged to affected bodies. - To expand public sector secondment opportunities for our accounting trainees, without impacting on fees charged for audit work. - To maintain capacity for transformational thinking in our approaches to audit work.
+The Fee Scheme, following approval by the National Assembly's Finance Committee, provides the basis on which the Wales Audit Office charges fees. - 2 The Board has listened carefully to stakeholder feedback in relation to our cost-efficiency agenda and the fee rates we set.
+In seeking the National Assembly's support for our Estimate for 2018-19, we proposed in the Estimate: - A small (less than 1%) increase in fee rates to be offset by reductions in audit days and skills mix in order to deliver reductions in the median fee scales for most audited bodies.
+In real terms this represents a reduction of 5.6% since our rates were set in 2014-15. - To continue in line with previous National Assembly agreement to fund National Fraud Initiative (NFI) work from our charge on the Welsh Consolidated Fund rather than through fees charged to participating bodies.
+Feedback told us that audited bodies welcome this approach. - To design our performance audit work at Local Government and Health bodies to concurrently discharge the requirements of the Well-being of Future Generations (Wales) Act 2015 so as not to increase the overall amount of performance audit work required. - To charge a fee for this work for Central Government bodies from April 2018; this fee to be discussed in advance with those bodies. - To continue to provide public sector secondment opportunities for our accounting trainees, without impacting on fees charged for audit work. - To maintain capacity for transformational thinking in our approaches to audit work.
 Feedback reinforced the need for us to do more developmental work as part of balancing the overall cost of audit on public bodies.

-- 4 This Fee Scheme reflects the approved Estimate and in broad terms sets out: - The enactments under which the Wales Audit Office charges audit fees. - The arrangements for setting those fees, which comprise either: - fee scales that set out fee ranges for particular areas of audit work in local government; or - fee rates for work not covered by fee scales. - 5 Broadly, 70 per cent of our expenditure is funded through fees charged to audited bodies and a grant from the Welsh Government to support improvement assessment work.
-The remaining 30 per cent is provided directly from the Welsh Consolidated Fund through vote of the National Assembly.
-Further information about our expenditure and funding is contained in annual estimates of income and expenditure which are laid before the National Assembly.
+- 3 This Fee Scheme reflects the approved Estimate and in broad terms sets out: - The enactments under which the Wales Audit Office charges audit fees. - The arrangements for setting those fees, which comprise either: - fee scales that set out fee ranges for particular areas of audit work in local government; or - fee rates for work not covered by fee scales.